shadikajevand/messageboard-api/Readme.md

 ### Run without Docker
 - Java 13 must be installed

-To build the project with Maven, execute the following command:
+To build the project with Maven, execute the following command (for Windows, the ``./`` is not needed):
 ```
 ./mvnw package
 ```